cookiejest/videobackground/readme.md

 ##Prerequisites
 - Qlik Sense 2.2 or higher
+- For best performance the videos should be short clips < 20 seconds, internet speed will impact end user experience as the videos load from source.

 ##Step 1 - Install the extension
 - For Qlik Sense Desktop - Download the zip file, unzip the file and drop the video backgrounds folder into C:\Users\[USERNAME]\Documents\Qlik\Sense\Extensions\